zplus11/groups/README.md

 [0, 1, 2, 3, (0,), (1,), (0, 1), (1, 2)]
 ```

-Use the `apply()` method to apply a symmetry to the square and determine its final state.
+Use the `apply()` method to apply a symmetry to the square and see its final state.
 Examples:

 ```
 >>> d4.apply(1) # 1 unit rotation